-2. Career Technical Training (CTT) Industry-Recognized Credential Attainment Rate.
+2. Career Technical Training (CTT) Industry-Recognized Credential I Attainment Rate day Level 1 ZTs)

-Pool: All students who are assigned to a CTT program (excluding 30/45 day Level 1 ZTs)

-Measure: The percentage of separated students who have attained an approved industry-recognized credential that is linked to their CTT program or students who have completed a training program offered by a National Training Contractor (NTC).
+Pool: All students who are assigned to a CTT program (excluding 30/45 approved Primary Industry-Recognized Credential that is linked to their CTT program or students who have completed a training program offered by a National Training Contractor (NTC).